-Wst 06 - Disassembly and functional adaptability - implementation One additional credit could be achieved where design team provide an update during Technical Design of how the recommendations of the study have been implemented or developed.
-Please note the credit above (Wst 06 - Design for disassembly and functional adaptability -recommendations) needs to be achieved to be able to award this credit.
-0.6% Score with actions EXCELLENT (minimum 70%) 77.9%
+Wst 06 - Disassembly One additional credit could be achieved where design 0.6% and functional team provide an update during Technical Design of how adaptability - the recommendations of the study have been implementation implemented or developed.
+Please note the credit above ( Wst 06 - Design for disassembly and functional adaptability -recommendations ) needs to be achieved to be able to award this credit.